 One of Rodin’s bronze castings of “The Thinker” appropriately stands before the entrance of Philosophy Hall.
 The building houses several departments, including Philosophy, English and Comparative Literature, and French and Romance Philology.

 Alfred Lerner Hall is Columbia’s student center.
-Lerner is home to the Berick Center for Student Advising and the Office of Multicultural Affairs, as well as student group advising and the Office of Financial Aid.
+Lerner is home to the Berick Center for Student Advising and Multicultural Affairs, as well as student group advising and Financial Aid & Educational Financing.
 It also includes student lounges, two dining venues, a black box theater, pool and game room, 7,000 undergraduate mailboxes, two computer rooms, offices for student organizations, and numerous event spaces, including a 1,100-seat auditorium and a 400-seat cinema.

 Farmer's Market on Broadway